 To configure Traffic Control, first select a group of ports by using the Group pull down menu.
-As seen in the figure above, this section is set by 5 specified groups of ports on the Switch.
-Group 1 refers to ports 1 through 8; Group 2 refers to ports 9 through 16; Group 3 refers to ports 17 through 24; Group 4 refers to mini GBIC port 25; Group 5 refers to mini GBIC port 26.
+As seen in the figure above, this section is set by 8 specified groups of ports on the Switch.
+Group 1 refers to ports 1 through 8; Group 2 refers to ports 9 through 16; Group 3 refers to ports 17 through 24; Group 4 refers to ports 25 through 32; Group 5 refers to ports 33 through 40; Group 6 refers to ports 41 through 48; Group 7 refers to mini GBIC port 49; Group 8 refers to mini GBIC port 50.
 Broadcast Storm, Multicast Storm and Destination Unknown may be Enabled or Disabled for either group.
 The Threshold value is the upper threshold at which the specified traffic control is switched on.
 This is the number of Broadcast, Multicast or DLF packets, in Kbps, received by the switch that will trigger the storm traffic control measures.
 The Threshold value can be set from 0 to 255 packets.
 The default setting is 128.
 The settings of each port may be viewed in the Traffic Control Table in the same window.
 Click Apply to implement changes made.